Recent Scam Alert:

 Resident Association/Environmental Groups - please take note of details available at this link.

-McAuley Park walking programme
+McAuley Park Walking programme

 This is a social walking programme open to all fitness levels and abilities.
 No experience needed - you just join in and go at your own pace.